workfloworchestrator/orchestrator-core/docs/architecture/application/scaling.md

 The `init_app` should be replaced by your own function that at least makes sure that all the workflows are imported (which make sure that the are registered) so that the worker can recognize them.
-This is the minimum implementation you need, but you might want to add other initialization that is needed to execute workflows.
+This is the minimum implementation you need, but you might want to add other initialisation that is needed to execute workflows.

-Next we instantiate celery using our own `OrchestratorCelery` class:
+Next we instantiate Celery using our own `OrchestratorCelery` class:

 ```python
 broker = f"redis://{AppSettings().CACHE_HOST}:{AppSettings().CACHE_PORT}"